zencart/documentation/content/user/payment/paypal_overview.md

 - PayPal Standard (sometimes also called "PayPal Website Payments Standard" or "PayPal IPN") was the earliest PayPal integration, and is no longer recommended because it is less reliable.
 See [PayPal Standard - Potential Problems](/user/payment/paypal_standard/) for details.

-- [PayPal RESTful](/user/payment/paypal_restful/) is the next generation of PayPal integration, which is expected to replace both PayPal Express and PayPal Website Payments Pro.
-It is currently still in development.
+- [PayPal RESTful](/user/payment/paypal_restful/) is the next generation of PayPal integration, which is expected to replace both PayPal Express and PayPal Website Payments Pro in the future.
+It requires Zen Cart 1.5.8 or higher.
 You can ask questions about this payment method on the [support subforum for PayPal RESTful](https://www.zen-cart.com/forumdisplay.php?170-PayPal-RESTful-support).

 A new feature called [payment module retirement](/user/payment/retirement/) is available to ease the transition between PayPal Website Payments Pro and/or Express to PayPal RESTful.